 - Our Founder: The only depiction of a sapient being in the First Jedi Temple at Ahch-To is a mosaic of him inside a pool of water in the main chamber.

-- Schrödinger's Canon: Wether they're one of the Legends founders (and, if so, if he was originally part of the Je'Daii).
-As noted above under Composite Character, his depiction as a bald humanoid mostly resembles Rajivari.
+- Schrödinger's Canon: Whether they're one of the Legends founders (and, if so, if he was originally part of the Je'Daii).
+His depiction as a bald humanoid mostly resembles Rajivari.

 - His depiction in the mosaic, balanced between the Light and Dark Sides of the Force, with two white and black orbs in the background, does seem to be a Shout-Out to the Je'daii philosophy of balance, and Tython's twin moons of Ashla and Bogan.